-If you would like to waive the continuous enrollment requirement (i.e. be exempt from registering in 594, 794 or similar courses), you must complete all required checklist items, and submit the manuscript to the Graduate School Thesis Center by the deadlines listed below.
+If you would like to waive the continuous enrollment requirement (i.e. be exempt from registering in 794), you must complete all required checklist items, and submit the manuscript to the Graduate School Thesis Center by the "early submission" deadlines listed.